Clinical Nutrition System

 Naturally occurring chlorogenic acid from sunflower supports postprandial glucose regulation through inhibition of hepatic glucose-6-phosphatase and promotion of insulin receptor sensitivity — mechanistically relevant to the metabolic health population.

-Internal CGM self-testing (March 2026) shows favorable postprandial glucose response · Full clinical study planned
+Internal CGM self-testing (May 2026) shows favorable postprandial glucose response · Full clinical study planned

 Sunflower Lecithin + Acacia Gum